w3c/poe/admin/PRTransitionAdmin/PublicationRequest.md

 - https://w3c.github.io/poe/snapshots/PR-odrl-model-20180104/
 - https://w3c.github.io/poe/snapshots/PR-odrl-vocab-20180104/

-I plan to install those document in the course of @@@.
+I plan to install those document before the the publication date, possibly before January.

 The link checker has a few of problems with the ODRL Vocabulary & Expression.
 These are due to the fact that these URL-s refer to namespaces that do not have an HTML representations.
 I have checked the reported broken fragments, and they are all fine.
 The three URL-s are: